 What skills do I need to have to be a governor?

-The most important attribute to any governor is a real passion for the children and the school.
-It is important that the governors understand the vision for the children, and are willing to get involved.
-It is equally as important for governors to be able to see and understand what is going on in the classroom and understand the impact of curriculum and pastoral matters, as well as having oversight for financial, legal, personnel issues.
+The most important attribute is a real passion for improving the outcomes for all of our children and the ability to input at a strategic level to the work of the school.
+The responsibility for the day to day management of the school lies with the Headteacher, not the Governing Board.
+However in order to fulfil their obligations effectively is important for governors to be able to see and understand what is going on in the classroom and understand the impact of curriculum and pastoral matters, as well as having oversight for financial, legal, personnel issues.

 The governing body is made up of a wide range of people, some with the ability to spend time in the school on a regular basis looking at curriculum, emotional and safety issues, and some with professional or commercial experience in certain areas such as finance, legal, communications and personnel.
-All share the same vital ingredient – a keen interest in the children and the school, which makes them prepared and willing to get involved with school life at every level.
+All share the same vital ingredient – a keen interest in the children and the school.

 How much time commitment is involved in being a governor?

 Each governor joins a sub-committee which meets three times a year and the full governing body which meets four times a year.
 Meetings are held at 7:30-9:30pm.
 Throughout the course of the year governors are expected to spend up to two half days in school to carry out monitoring or panel work.

 Do I have to commit to a long period of time?

 Governors are appointed for a four year term which may be renewed thereafter.
 We have introduced a mentoring scheme to support your induction and the local authority provide high quality training and guidance for governors.
 It takes a while to learn the ropes and in the course of the four years you will acquire the knowledge and skills needed and be able to make a significant contribution to our work.

 Can I get involved in areas of interest to me, or would I be assigned responsibilities?